Imposter Syndrome

 Imposter syndrome occurs because our values aren't always clear to us.
 We simply get the feeling that this isn't who we are or that this isn't how we'd like to go about things.
 Or, occasionally, our values are clear to us and we know we're posing.

-Regardless, the worst thing you can do is bulldoze your way through this feeling because some influencer told you it's a hang-up to be ignored.
+Regardless, it’s probably ineffective or unhealthy to bulldoze your way through this feeling because some influencer told you it's a hang-up to be ignored.
 “Fake it till you make it” is great advice for developing new skills, but it’s poor advice for overcoming the feeling of fraudulence.
-The best thing you can do is pause and go deeper into it.
+You’d be wiser to pause and explore it.

 What is the source of conflict?
 Why do you feel phony?
 What is the disconnect?
-Identify it, then identify another approach—one that doesn't make you feel like a fraud—that will allow you to progress.
+See whether you can identify it, then identify another approach—one that doesn't make you feel like a fraud—that will allow you to progress.

-Of course, we are all image-makers to some degree and, whether consciously or unconsciously, perform in ways to generate what we believe will be a favorable persona.
+Of course, we are all image-makers to some degree and, whether consciously or unconsciously, perform in ways to generate what we believe will be a favorable persona, whether to others or ourselves.
 But if you should think upon this subject further, you may conclude, as I have, that too many are already too engaged in manufacturing heady images of themselves and their lives so that they might increase their status.

 The answers to those questions are what we need more of in the world.